graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 directive @internal on FIELD_DEFINITION
 ```

-TODO: make it more clerar that it only hides this for the source schema it is annotated with internal
+TODO: make it more clerar that it only hides this for the source schema it is
-TODO: rethink firs use-case ... is it really needed?
+annotated with internal TODO: rethink firs use-case ... is it really needed?
 TODO: only used in combination with lookup

 The `@internal` directive signals to the composition process that annotated
-field definitions are not intended to be part of the public schema.
+field definitions are not intended to be part of the composite schema.
 Internal
 field definitions can still be used by the distributed GraphQL executor to
 resolve data.